Endracion/helium-performance-tracker/README.md

 - You have Python 3.x installed.
 - You have internet access to download necessary libraries and tools.
+- You have Firefox or another Selenium Driver compatible browser (this project uses Firefox).
-- This will install the following dependencies: requests, beautifulsoup4, selenium
+- This will install the following dependencies: requests, beautifulsoup4, selenium, pandas

 ## Installation
 - Clone the repository